Julian1612/42_inception/to-do.md

 # Inbox
 @todo check setup.conf form nginx (is similar to alex)
 	- why do i need to do this ?
-	- what it for ?
+	- what is it for ?